-- employees shall not be employed to work in a Class III Gaming enterprise, unless such person is the holder of a Class III Gaming work permit issued by the Choctaw Gaming Commission. - include a Class III Gaming employee of the Tribe or a Tribal Class III Gaming licensee (1) having the power to exercise any significant influence over decisions concerning any part of the operation, administration, supervision, or physical security activities of Gaming activities or (2) who receives a base salary from the Casino operator in excess of \$30,000 per year.
-Without limiting the foregoing, any individual who has authority to hire or fire other Gaming employees or who is considered a "key employee" under regulations adopted by the National Indian Gaming Commission shall be considered to be a "key employee" of a Gaming enterprise. - (4) While on duty in a Casino, all licensed management officials, key employees, and permitted employees shall wear identification badges, including a photograph, title, license or permit number, signature and zones within the Casino to which he or she is permitted access.
+- (2) Persons not required to be licensed as management officials or key employees shall not be employed to work in a Class III Gaming enterprise, unless such person is the holder of a Class III Gaming work permit issued by the Choctaw Gaming Commission. - (3) For purposes of this Tribal-State Compact, a "key employee" shall include a Class III Gaming employee of the Tribe or a Tribal Class III Gaming licensee (1) having the power to exercise any significant influence over decisions concerming any part of the operation, administration, supervision, or physical security activities of Gaming activities or (2) who receives a base salary from the Casino operator in excess of \$30,000 per year.
+Without limiting the foregoing, any individual who has authority to hire or fire other Gaming employees or who is considered a "key employee" under regulations adopted by the National Indian Gaming Commission shall be considered to be a "key employee" of a Gaming enterprise.

+(4) While on duty in a Casino, all licensed management officials, key employees, and permitted employees shall wear identification badges, including a photograph, title, license or permit number, signature and zones within the Casino to which he or she is permitted access.
 Undercover security personnel may be exempted from the display requirements of this paragraph.